alphagov/content-publisher/README.md

 ### Dependencies

 - [postgresql][] - provides a backing database
+- [redis][] - used as a storage layer for asynchronous job processing
 - [yarn][] - package manager for JavaScripts
 - [imagemagick][] - image manipulation library